Verrazzano-Narrows Bridge: Opening

-Additional deck and later years
+Late 1960s to 2000s

 Although the bridge was constructed with only one six-lane roadway, Ammann had provided extra trusses to support a potential second roadway underneath the main deck.
 These trusses, which were used to strengthen the bridge, were a design alteration that was added to many bridges in the aftermath of the Tacoma Narrows Bridge collapse in 1940.
 The Verrazzano-Narrows Bridge became so popular among motorists that in March 1969, the TBTA decided to erect the lower deck at a cost of $22 million.
 The Verrazzano Bridge had not been expected to carry enough traffic to necessitate a second deck until 1978, but traffic patterns over the previous five years had demonstrated the need for extra capacity.
 By contrast, a lower deck on the George Washington Bridge, connecting New Jersey and Upper Manhattan, had not been built until 31 years after the bridge's 1931 opening.
 The new six-lane deck opened on June 28, 1969.
 Originally, the Verrazzano Bridge's Brooklyn end was also supposed to connect to the planned Cross-Brooklyn Expressway, New York State Route 878, and JFK Airport, but the Cross-Brooklyn Expressway project was canceled in 1969.

 On June 26, 1976, to celebrate the United States' 200th anniversary, workers placed a very large U.S. flag on the side of the Verrazzano Bridge.
 The flag, which measured 193 by 366 ft, was described in The New York Times as being the size of "a football field and a half" and billed as the world's largest flag.
 At the time, it was the largest U.S. flag ever made.
 The flag was supposed to withstand wind speeds of 30 mph, but it ripped apart three days later, when there was a wind speed of 16 mph.
 The flag had been stuck against the bridge's suspender cables, so any slight wind would have caused the cables to make tears in the flag.
 A second flag was created in 1980 for the July 4 celebration that year.
 This flag was even larger at 411 by 210 ft (an area of 71,000 ft2).
 The new flag was placed along a steel grid so that the suspender cables would not rip it apart.
 Architectural critic Ada Louise Huxtable derided the new flag as a "simple-minded, vainglorious proposal" and asked, "Does anyone really want to spend $850,000 to upstage the Statue of Liberty?"